tensorflow/model-remediation/docs/usage_reqs.md

 or because the data already represents the real-world distribution, but the real-world distribution is skewed.

-## Building your min diff set
+## Building your MinDiff set
 When preparing to train with MinDiff, you’ll need to prepare four slices of your dataset.
 Assuming you’re trying to improve your model’s FPR for examples belonging to a sensitive class, you’ll need:

 1. A main training set
-2. A min diff training set made up of only ground truth negative examples belonging to the sensitive class
+2. A MinDiff training set made up of only ground truth negative examples belonging to the sensitive class
-3. A min diff training set made up of only ground truth negative examples *not* belonging to the sensitive class
+3. A MinDiff training set made up of only ground truth negative examples *not* belonging to the sensitive class
 4. An evaluation set, sliced by membership to the sensitive class

 Note: It may seem counterintuitive to carve out sets of ground truth *negative*